taufikmy27/taufikmy27.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+title: About
-icon: fas fa-info-circle
+icon: fas fa-user
-order: 4
+order: 6
 ---
 ## A little bit about me